ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-setters/index.md

 ---
-title: "Value Setters"
+title: "Saving Values"
 ---

 After editing a cell, the grid normally inserts the new value into your data using the column definition `field` attribute.
-If it's not possible to use a field attribute, you can provide a Value Setter instead.
+There are other ways to save values the result from edits which are discussed here.

+## Value Setter

 A Value Setter is the inverse of a [Value Getter](/value-getters/).
 Where the value getter allows getting values from your data using a function rather than a field, the value setter allows you to set values into your data using a function rather than specifying a field.

-<api-documentation source='column-properties/properties.json' section="editing" names='["valueSetter"]' ></api-documentation>

-A value setter should return `true` if the value was updated successfully and `false` if the value was not updated (including if the value was not changed).
-When you return `true`, the grid knows it must refresh the cell.

-The following is an example of how you would configure a column using the field attribute and then follows how the same can be done using value getters and value setters.

 <snippet>
 |const gridOptions = {
 |    columnDefs: [
-|        // Option 1: using field
+|        // Option 1: using field for getting and setting the value
 |        { field: 'name' },
 |
 |        // Options 2: using valueGetter and valueSetter - value getter used to get data